 - (4) 1If the supervision is conducted in cooperation with other scientific institutions, in particular institutions of higher education and non-university research institutions, additional persons may also be supervisors who have equivalent scientific qualifications as those defined in subsection 3.
 2As a rule, the collaboration is based on a respective agreement between the University and the cooperating institution.
 3In such cases, at least one supervisor must be a member of the Faculty.
-4Reasonable exceptions to this rule are possible, however, only when the faculty council grants its approval. - (5) 1The supervision relationship shall be based on a supervision agreement between academic supervisors and the doctoral candidate.
-2Among other aspects, the supervision agreement shall specify: - the responsibility of the doctoral candidates to report to their supervisors regularly on the progress of their doctoral thesis project; - the responsibility of the supervisors to ask for the doctoral candidates' regular progress reports on the doctoral thesis project; - if applicable: the type of the cooperation in accordance with section 4; - the type of the doctoral thesis project planned (monograph/cumulative doctoral thesis); - if applicable: participation in a doctoral programme. - (6) 1The supervision relationship may be terminated by both parties at any time, respectively, providing reasons or upon prior mutual agreement.
-2If the supervision relationship has to be terminated due to reasons for which the doctoral candidate cannot be responsible, the Faculty must make any effort to enable the doctoral candidate another supervision. - (7) The admission does not guarantee any legal rights to open the doctoral examination procedure. - (8) 1As a rule, it is the dean who decides on the application within two months.
-2The applicant shall be informed about the decision on the application in writing.
-3A rejection of the application must also provide valid reasons for the rejection and information on legal remedies.
-4The letter of admission shall specify the field of the doctoral research project, the topic, and the research supervisors as well as any additional requirements demanded as determined in section 3 subsections 3 and 4 and in the Appendix 1 of these regulations. - (9) Upon request, the doctoral relationship (i.e. doctoral thesis project and status as a doctoral candidate) may be suspended temporarily if the doctoral thesis project cannot be conducted in a reasonable manner due to particular family-related burdens, illness, pregnancy, parental leave, intense care for relatives, due to disabilities, or for any other valid reason. - (10) 1The doctoral candidate shall inform the faculty about any changes of data having been provided in the application for admission as a doctoral candidate and in the supervision agreement immediately.
-2Upon request, the doctoral candidate must confirm the resumption of the doctoral thesis project yearly.
-3From the fourth year after the admission, a confirmation from the responsible supervisor is required.
+4Reasonable exceptions to this rule are possible, however, only when the faculty council grants its approval. - (5) The supervision relationship shall be based on a supervision agreement between academic supervisors and the doctoral candidate.
+Among other aspects, the supervision agreement shall specify: - the responsibility of the doctoral candidates to report to their supervisors regularly on the progress of their doctoral thesis project; - the responsibility of the supervisors to ask for the doctoral candidates' regular progress reports on the doctoral thesis project; - if applicable: the type of the cooperation in accordance with section 4; - the type of the doctoral thesis project planned (monograph/cumulative doctoral thesis); - if applicable: participation in a doctoral programme. - (6) The supervision relationship may be terminated by both parties at any time, respectively, providing reasons or upon prior mutual agreement.
+If the supervision relationship has to be terminated due to reasons for which the doctoral candidate cannot be responsible, the Faculty must make any effort to enable the doctoral candidate another supervision. - (7) The admission does not guarantee any legal rights to open the doctoral examination procedure. - (8) As a rule, it is the dean who decides on the application within two months.
+The applicant shall be informed about the decision on the application in writing.
+A rejection of the application must also provide valid reasons for the rejection and information on legal remedies.
+The letter of admission shall specify the field of the doctoral research project, the topic, and the research supervisors as well as any additional requirements demanded as determined in section 3 subsections 3 and 4 and in the Appendix 1 of these regulations. - (9) Upon request, the doctoral relationship (i.e. doctoral thesis project and status as a doctoral candidate) may be suspended temporarily if the doctoral thesis project cannot be conducted in a reasonable manner due to particular family-related burdens, illness, pregnancy, parental leave, intense care for relatives, due to disabilities, or for any other valid reason.
+The dean will decide on the request, and will notify the doctoral candidate in writing.

-(11) 1The admission as a doctoral candidate may be revoked if there is no prospect of completing the doctoral thesis project in due time successfully or if the supervision agreement was terminated in accordance with subsection 5.
-2Prior to any decision, the doctoral candidate shall be given the opportunity of a hearing by the faculty council.
-3Furthermore, the doctoral candidate may terminate the doctoral relationship upon written notice.
+- (10) The doctoral candidate shall inform the faculty about any changes of data having been provided in the application for admission as a doctoral candidate and in the supervision agreement immediately.
+Upon request, the doctoral candidate must confirm the resumption of the doctoral thesis project yearly.
+From the fourth year after the admission, a confirmation from the responsible supervisor is required. - (11) The admission as a doctoral candidate may be revoked if there is no prospect of completing the doctoral thesis project in due time successfully or if the supervision agreement was terminated in accordance with subsection 5.
+Prior to any decision, the doctoral candidate shall be given the opportunity of a hearing by the faculty council.
+Furthermore, the doctoral candidate may terminate the doctoral relationship upon written notice.